taradevio/codexme-eleventy/posts/the-fifth-and-hopefully-final-example-post.md

 ---
-title: The fifth and hopefully final example post
+title: The fifth and hopefully final post
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.description will be used instead.